 Below, Graphtecs NEW flatbed Solvent printer

 I came to a company called “Redline display” they had many good products but the one that really interested me was a new Flex face lightbox system.
-Like most like boxes, the face was fixed and the only way to maintain them is to remove the flex skin on the face, which is the downside to these sign systems.
+Like most light boxes, the face was fixed and the only way to maintain them is to remove the flex skin on the face, which is the downside to these sign systems.
 However, redline lightboxes are quite the opposite.
 All around the box the “sides” are on hinges/flaps.
-Which means that one man can go to whatever area of the box that needs a bulb changed and open that part on the side.
-Here He can pull a handle attached to all the fluorescent tubes at that level mounted onto runners, here the whole strip of lights come sliding out the side of the box where you just unclip the bulb, replace, slide back in and close the flap.
+This means that one man can go to whatever area of the box that needs a bulb changed and open that part on the side.
+Here He can pull a handle attached to all the fluorescent tubes at that level mounted onto runners, here the whole strip of lights come sliding out the side of the box where you just unclip the bulb, replace it, slide back in and close the flap.
 Brilliant I thought, I am sure they will do well!

 Bouncing from one stand to another, I couldn’t help but notice the number of Wrap demos on the go.
-Some impressive, some not so.
+Some are impressive, some not so.
 This sort of thing is right up my street, but I couldn’t help but notice some poor wraps in progress, not to mention the materials and training being pushed at anyone that says “wow, that looks good!” (just my opinion of course) but this line of work is pushed too much at inexperienced sign firms that are led to believe after a 3-day course they now become wrappers, if only?
-My favoured stand on wraps had to be grafityp & ad-wraps.
+My favoured stand-on wraps had to be Grafityp & ad-wraps.
 The wrappers outshone many at the show, not just by how well they wrapped but also taking time to stop and speak to their audience when a question was asked.

 Below: Mini wrap by Ad-wraps and Grafityp

 By now, time was getting on; I had to make a quick beeline towards the sign world stand to meet up with the sign world editor, Colin Gillman & lots of members of the UKSG, UK Sign Group, On arrival Colin made a point of offering everyone a drink, which by the time we had got to the bar, it started to be a bit of a bad idea I think?
 I must have counted around 35 members of the group in there at one point, so hats off to Colin, he bought every member he could see a drink.
 Thinking about the prices now, it had to be the most expensive round ever!
-“Cheers mate” :lol1:
+“Cheers mate”

 Below: Various pics from the SignUK bar area